yelghali/prompt-based-tutorial-AKS/README.md

 - How do I secure access to the container registry in AKS?

+- How can I use encryption to secure data at rest and in transit in AKS?

 - What are best practices for securing an AKS cluster?

 ## Cluster Upgrades
 **For Developers**: None

 **For Admins**:

+- How can I plan and prepare for a cluster upgrade in AKS?

+- How can I minimize downtime during a cluster upgrade in AKS?

+- How can I roll back a cluster upgrade in AKS?

+- What are some best practices for upgrading an AKS cluster?

+- How do I implement blue/green deployment in AKS, for cluster upgrade?

 - How do I enable cluster auto-upgrade channels in AKS?